CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md

 # Weight Management Board

-This option allows to manage of all weight documents in the system.
+The Weighting Management Board allows users to efficiently manage all weight-related documents within the system.

 :::note
     Remember that only users with [Management Board privileges](../../../../administrator-guide/setting-up-the-application/overview.md) can use this option.